Summer School Teaching Interventions Crossing Borders

 - Identify the most suitable target population for the intervention

-- Develop appropriate learning objectives for the intervention
+- Develop appropriate learning objectives for corrective and / or preventive actions

-- Plan the content and structure of teaching sessions using modern teaching methods
+- Plan and structure an educational strategy using modern methods

 - Implement the proposed interventions in their home countries